 Many thanks to Chris Su, Manager Governance, Research, Policy & Grants, Shire of Christmas Island.
-Without him I would not have been aware of this wonderful story.
+Without him I would not have been aware of the following wonderful story as told by Gillian Sandle.

 “The Man Beneath the Grave